Equation-oriented modelling comes of age

-PSE's many years of pioneering R&D into model and flowsheet initialisation techniques have changed this picture.
+PSE’s many years of pioneering R&D into model and flowsheet initialization techniques have changed this picture.

-Unit models can now be written in such a way that they capture the model writer's experience within built-in Model Initialisation Procedures (MIPs), which help the unit to initialise without the need to preset variables.
+Unit models can now be written in such a way that they capture the model writer’s experience within built-in Model Initialisation Procedures (MIPs), which help the unit to initialize without the need to preset variables.